OpenNeuroDerivatives/ds004400-fmriprep/README.md

 # ds004400 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004400](https://openneuro.org/datasets/ds004400).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004400](https://openneuro.org/datasets/ds004400).

 ## Methods